Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of pervasive computing

-Cloudlets \cite{cloudlet} are the network components that connect cloud computing to mobile computing.
+Cloudlets \cite{cloudlet} are the network components that connect cloud computing to mobile computing (e.g., computers cluster).
 This network part presents the middle layer of the three-tier hierarchical architecture composed of mobile devices, micro-clouds, and cloud data centers.
 The role of cloudlets is to define the algorithms and implement the functionalities that support low latency edge-cloud tasks offloading.